phazei/secueye-x5-hi3516cv610-research/INVESTIGATION.md

   cloud handler dispatch tables, and string cross-references.
 See `tools/ghidra/output/` for results.
 - ~~Fix OSD timezone~~ — **DONE.** `tools/fix_timezone.py` modifies SystemCfg.ini
-  timezone/NTP settings and restarts superb.
+  timezone/NTP settings.
+Fixed: `posixTZ` (was `CST-8`, the actual cause of wrong OSD time), `regionTZ`, `ntpServer` (was Chinese university server, unreachable from US), and `hours_fmt` (12/24h toggle).
+Requires reboot (not just superb restart) for `hours_fmt` to take effect.
-- ~~ISP register control~~ — **DONE.** `tools/isp_control.py` reads/writes ISP CSC
+- ~~ISP register control~~ — **DONE but ineffective.** `tools/isp_control.py`
-  registers (brightness, contrast, saturation, hue) directly via `bspmm`.
+  reads/writes ISP CSC registers (brightness, contrast, saturation, hue) via `bspmm`.
+Registers accept writes and read back correctly, but ISP auto-tuning continuously overrides the values.
+No visible effect on the RTSP stream.
 - ~~SD card testing~~ — **DONE.** Camera auto-records to SD card.
 Recording files are raw H.265 streams at `/progs/rec/00/YYYYMMDD/`.
 - ~~binwalk analysis~~ — **DONE.** `analyze_firmware.py` extracts and analyzes all squashfs partitions.
 Full results in `firmware/ANALYSIS_SUMMARY.md`.
+- ~~SystemCfg.ini settings testing~~ — **DONE.** `tools/test_settings.py` tests
+  whether editing config keys + reboot affects camera behavior.
+Most settings are cloud-locked.
+See test results above.
+- ~~Alarm event detection~~ — **PARTIALLY DONE.** `tools/monitor_alerts.py`
+  monitors superb.log for alarm events in real-time.
+ONVIF events confirmed non-functional.
+Log-based detection works but requires a listener.

 ### High Value — Active Investigation

-1. **Manually control `superb` image settings** — The ISP CSC register approach (`isp_control.py`) works for direct hardware control, but the ideal path is to find how to send `thing.service.property.set` commands to `superb` locally (without Alibaba cloud).
-This would control brightness, contrast, saturation, night vision mode, and all other cloud-only settings.
+1. **Cross-compile static HTTP client for ARM** — The camera has no `wget`, `curl`, or `nc`.
+A tiny static ARM binary (~50KB) that can do HTTP POST would enable on-camera webhook alerts.
+Deploy via SD card.
+This is the critical missing piece for standalone alarm notifications.

+2. **On-camera alarm watcher** — Shell script using `tail -f /tmp/superb.log` that detects alarm patterns (`start maudio_speaker`, `Create snap`) and triggers actions.
+Combined with a static HTTP client, this enables push notifications to ntfy/Discord without any external PC.

+3. **Lightweight on-camera web UI** — A minimal HTTP server (static ARM binary or busybox httpd if cross-compiled) serving a settings page from the SD card.
+   Would allow configuring webhooks, viewing alarm history, and toggling the few SystemCfg.ini settings that actually work.

-2. **Local MQTT broker** — Build a local MQTT broker that impersonates `public.iot-as-mqtt.cn-shanghai.aliyuncs.com`.
+4. **Local MQTT broker** — Build a local MQTT broker that impersonates `public.iot-as-mqtt.cn-shanghai.aliyuncs.com`.
 Redirect camera DNS to it.
    Send `thing.service.property.set` JSON commands.

-Challenge: TLS certificate verification in `superb` (uses mbedtls) may need to be bypassed.
+   **Protocol fully mapped** (from Ghidra RE + APK decompilation):
+   - Topic: `/sys/{ProductKey}/{DeviceName}/thing/service/property/set`
+   - Payload: `{"id":"1","method":"thing.service.property.set","version":"1.0","params":{"PropertyName":value}}`
+   - MQTT username: `{DeviceName}&{ProductKey}`
+   - MQTT password: HMAC-SHA1 of sorted key-value pairs, keyed with DeviceSecret
+   - ClientID: `{DN}&{PK}|securemode=2,signmethod=hmacsha1,...|`
+   - 50+ property names resolved from `linkkit_set_property_handler` (see
+     `tools/ghidra/output/resolved_strings.txt`)

+   **Blocker: TLS certificate verification.** The camera uses mbedtls with server certificate validation enabled (`"Verifying peer X.509 certificate.."` and `"Loading the CA root certificate ..."` strings in binary).
+The Alibaba IoT CA cert is compiled into `superb`.
+A self-signed mosquitto broker will fail the TLS handshake.
+Possible bypasses:
+   - Patch `superb` to use `securemode=3` (plaintext TCP on port 1883)
+   - Find and replace the embedded CA cert in the binary
+   - Investigate if `HAL_SSL_Establish` loads CAs from a file path on configfs

+   **Credentials are per-device** (provisioned via SD card at the factory), but the protocol and property names are universal across this firmware version.
+   BLE command `PK&DN?` returns product key and device name without needing UART access.

+5. **Read NPU detection results directly** — Write a C program using the HiSilicon SVP NPU SDK that creates its own inference stream or reads superb's detection output via shared memory / ioctl.
+This would give direct access to bounding boxes, confidence scores, and object classes without log scraping.

+### Medium Value

-3. **Crack appfs root password** — Different hash from rootfs (`GIgEh3ZZNHRh2`, DES crypt, salt=`GI`).
+6. **Crack appfs root password** — Different hash from rootfs (`GIgEh3ZZNHRh2`, DES crypt, salt=`GI`).
 Exhausted 1-6 character keyspace.
 7 characters requires ~2.4 hours, 8 characters ~9.5 days at 8 GH/s on RTX 5090.

-4. **Patch superb for local DVRIP control** — The camera returns binary-only DVRIP responses.
+7. **Patch superb for local DVRIP control** — The camera returns binary-only DVRIP responses.
 Patching superb to return JSON would make it compatible with standard VMS clients and python-dvr.

-### Medium Value

-5. **OpenIPC contribution** — Donate firmware dumps to the OpenIPC project for Hi3516CV610 support development.
+8. **OpenIPC contribution** — Donate firmware dumps to the OpenIPC project for Hi3516CV610 support development.
 The kernel modules and ISP pipeline details in the dump would be valuable.
 OpenIPC does not yet support CV610.

-6. **Cross-compile ISP tool** — Write a small ARM binary using HiSilicon MPP SDK headers (from OpenIPC or leaked SDKs) that calls `hi_mpi_isp_set_csc_attr` directly, bypassing the need for register-level access.

 ### Low Value

-7. **Native library extraction** — Extract `liblinkvision.so` from the APK's `lib/` directory.
+9. **Native library extraction** — Extract `liblinkvision.so` from the APK's `lib/` directory.
 Reverse-engineer the P2P protocol.

-8. **Android BLE HCI snoop** — Protocol is already fully reverse-engineered from APK decompilation.
+10. **Android BLE HCI snoop** — Protocol is already fully reverse-engineered from APK decompilation.
 Only useful for validation.

 ---